guri2323/cuisine-app/README.md

 ## Deployment
 - Run `npm run build` and deploy the `dist/` output with any static host (e.g., Vercel, Netlify, GitHub Pages).
+- For GitHub Pages: app is configured for hash routing at `https://guri2323.github.io/cuisine-app/`.
+Ensure actions/builds use Node 18+ (`npm ci && npm run build`).